d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 iloaccounts *[COMMAND] [OPTIONS]*

 #### Description

+Adds/deletes an iLO account on the currently logged in server.

 - LOGINNAME:  The account name, not used to login.
 - USERNAME: The account username name, used to login.
 - PASSWORD:  The account password, used to login.